 In 2004, Judy released her inaugural vintage under the AronHill Vineyards label, honoring her maiden name (Hill) with a nod to the winery’s hilltop setting.
 The horse depicted on the label reflects her zeal for all things equestrian.

-Today, Judy is joined by her daughter Kathryn in helming the AronHill tasting room and bistro, which they consider an extension of their home.
-Here, they cultivate a welcoming spirit that is rooted in their Portuguese heritage.
-“We want to be known for great wine, excellent food, personal service and warm hospitality,” Judy says.
+Today, Judy considers the Tasting Room an extension of her home.
+Here, she cultivates a welcoming spirit that is rooted in her Portuguese heritage.
+“We want to be known for great wine, excellent food, personal service, and warm hospitality,” Judy says.
 “Making wine is one thing, but sharing it is ultimately what we are all about.”